omarmoursi/Laravel-Real-Estate/README.md

-# Laravel 6 Real Estate / Venues Management with Adminpanel
+# Laravel 6 Real Estate / Management with Adminpanel

-Transformed [Bootstrap theme Homespace](https://colorlib.com/wp/template/homespace/) into a mini-clone of [Hirespace.com](https://hirespace.com) portal, fully manageable with adminpanel generated with [QuickAdminPanel](https://quickadminpanel.com), to manage all the venues, locations, event types.

-Also added SEO important stuff like Articles Slugs in URLs.

 This is a result of 2-hours live-coding series on Youtube: [see playlist](https://www.youtube.com/watch?v=Oq_b1g_JpCM&list=PLdXLsjL7A9k0HPZVGiA7WZDM9Zg0OnulJ)